jcblemai/haiti-mass-ocv-campaign/README.md

   - Check simulation to not repeat error

 ### TODO vaccination
-  - Put the table for efficacity into the eff_function
   - change t_eff for dd and 1d
   - Damiano:
     - How to read the table for vaccination
     - Who can be vaccinated again

 ## Data